 2. PSYC 025 Research Design and Analysis is a requirement for the major.
 Note that STAT 011 Statistical Methods (or equivalent, e.g., ECON 031) is a prerequisite for PSYC 025, or may be taken concurrently.

-3. At least four core courses in psychology are required (those with numbers in the 30s): 030 Physiological Psychology; 031A Social, Cognitive and Affective Neuroscience; 032 Perception; 033 Cognitive Psychology; 034 Psychology of Language; 035 Social Psychology; 036 Thinking, Judgment and Decision Making; 038 Clinical Psychology; 039 Developmental Psychology.
+3. At least four core courses in psychology are required (those with numbers in the 30s): 030 Behavioral Neuroscience; 031 Cognitive Neuroscience; 031A Social, Cognitive and Affective Neuroscience; 032 Perception; 033 Cognitive Psychology; 034 Psychology of Language; 035 Social Psychology; 036 Thinking, Judgment and Decision Making; 037 Multicultural Psychology; 038 Clinical Psychology; 039 Developmental Psychology.

 4. Finally, to graduate with a major in psychology, students must also complete a culminating research experience, described below.

 Students in the Course Program must satisfy the College's comprehensive requirement in their majors.
 In psychology, this can be done in one of the following four ways: